vhelin/wla-dx/doc/asmdiv.rst

     .INCLUDE "music_player.s" NAMESPACE "musicplayer"

-In the case of this example, all labels and references to those labels inside the included file are prefixed with "musicplayer.".
+In the case of this example, all sections, macros, labels and references to those labels inside the included file are prefixed with "musicplayer.", though there are a couple of exceptions.
+If a ``.SECTION`` inside the included file has its own namespace, the ``.INCLUDE`` 's namespace doesn't affect it.
+If a ``.SECTION`` inside the included file uses ``APPENDTO`` with a section name that starts with ``"*:"``, that ``APPENDTO`` is considered to belong to the global namespace and we won't prefix it with the ``.INCLUDE`` 's namespace.

 This is not a compulsory directive.